Ant-Brain/EfficientWord-Net/README.md

 ## Access preprint

-The paper is currently under review, once published all the preprint and the training code will be available for public access
+The paper is currently under review, [click here](https://arxiv.org/abs/2111.00379) to access the preprint and the training code will be available for public access once the paper is published.
 <br>

 ## Python Version Requirements